08 June 2020

 For this reason, in late March 2020, the medical protocols were changed such that the recommended highest pressure is 20 cmH2O or more for Ventilators and 15 to 20 cmH2O for BiPAP and Bilevel and CPAP Machines.

-Examples of current medical protocols being used during COVID-19 are at:
+Example of current medical protocols being used during COVID-19 is at:

 The explanation of my concerns with some of the medical protocols is going to be done on a practical level based on my own personal experience, patient comments and various research studies.
 There will be others with more knowledge and a medical background who can explain better from a technical point of view.